 If you hold your shares in street name, and do not provide instructions, your shares may constitute "broker non-votes" on certain proposals.
 Generally, broker non-votes occur on a non-routine proposal where a broker is not permitted to vote on that proposal without instructions from the beneficial owner.
 Broker non-votes are counted as present for purposes of determining whether there is a quorum, but are not counted for purposes of determining whether a matter has been approved.
 If you properly submit a proxy card to the organization maintaining your account, but do not provide voting instructions, that organization will be able to vote your shares on Proposal IV (Ratification of Selection of our Registered Independent Public Accounting Firm); however, that organization will not be permitted to vote your shares on Proposal I (Election of Directors), Proposal II (Approval of the Issuance of Our Common Stock in Accordance with the Nasdaq Marketplace Rules 5635(b) and 5635(d) upon (i) Conversion or Redemption of Our Series B Convertible Preferred Stock, and (ii) Exercise of Warrants, in Each Case, Issued Pursuant to the Purchase Agreement) or Proposal III (Advisory (Non-Binding) Vote to Approve the Compensation of our Named Executive Officers).
-As a result, if you do not provide voting instructions to the organization maintaining your account, your shares will have no effect on the outcome of the election of directors, the approval of the issuance of our common stock in accordance with the Nasdaq Marketplace Rules 5635(b) and 5635(d) upon (i) conversion or redemption of the Social Marketplace Rules 5635(b) and 5635(d) upon (i) conversion or redemption of the company's Series B Convertible Preferred Stock, and (ii) exercise of warrants, in each case, issued pursuant to the Purchase Agreement, or the advisory vote to approve the compensation of our named executive officers.
+As a result, if you do not provide voting instructions to the organization maintaining your account, your shares will have no effect on the outcome of the election of directors, the approval of the issuance of our common stock in accordance with the Nasdaq Marketplace Rules 5635(b) and 5635(d) upon (i) conversion or redemption of the Company's Series B Convertible Preferred Stock, and (ii) exercise of warrants, in each case, issued pursuant to the Purchase Agreement, or the advisory vote to approve the compensation of our named executive officers.